St Edmund Hall

 The main entrance on Queen’s Lane takes you into the Front Quad

 There is level access around the quad and through to the gardens and library (via a ramp) as well as the rear quad and dining hall.
 There is a grassed central area with paths around the edge of the quad.
 The surface is paving slabs with a cobbled border around the central grassed area.
-There is not a lot of contrast between the paving and the cobbles.
-Although the paving is level, it is uneven in places.
+There is poor contrast between the paving and the cobbles.
+The paving is uneven in places.
 There is a path across the centre of the quad – from the north side there is a step up to this, from the south it is level.

 As with most colleges, there are staircases around the quad leading to accommodation as well as academic and teaching offices.
 Due to the age of the college, many of the staircases are steep, narrow, and have only intermittent handrails.